Etiquetas:

 From the first day I met her I knew she was the one

-For her lips were the colour of the roses that down the river, all bloody and wild
+For her lips were the colour of the roses grew down the river, all bloody and wild

-He would be my first man, and a careful hand, he wiped up the tears that down my face
+He would be my first man, and with a careful hand, he wiped up the went down my face

-They call me The Rose but my name was Day
+call me The Rose but my name was Elisa Day

 Why they call me it I do not know for my was Elisa Day

-I said, 'Do you know the wild so sweet and scarlet and free?'
+I said, 'Do you know the wild roses so sweet and and free?'

 I nodded my head, as I lay on the bed

-'If I show you the roses you follow?'
+'If I show you the will you follow?'

-me The Rose but my name was Elisa Day
+They call me The Wild but my was Elisa Day

 On the third day he took me to the river